akka/akka-persistence-cassandra/README.md

     resolvers += "OJO Snapshots" at "https://oss.jfrog.org/oss-snapshot-local"

-    libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.4-SNAPSHOT"
+    libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.5-SNAPSHOT"

 This version of `akka-persistence-cassandra` depends on Akka 2.4 and Scala 2.11.6.
-It is compatible with Cassandra 2.1.6 or higher (versions < 2.1.6 have a static column bug)
+It is compatible with Cassandra 2.1.6 or higher (versions < 2.1.6 have a static column bug).

 Migrating from 0.3 (Akka 2.3)
 -----------------------------